 - Changing your Virginia Tech PID password.

 - Students, collaborators, volunteers and COVID-19 testing lab staff won't typically receive a separate, additional FBRI mailbox.
 Instead, we create an email address in our address book that is forwarded to your @vt.edu or other external account.
 If you have a need for a mailbox, or your lab requires one, just let us know through this help site!

-- As a member of the FBRI Faculty and Staff, you will have two email addresses:
+- As a member of the FBRI Faculty and Staff, you will have two email addresses.
+You will need to check both accounts or follow step 6 below:

 - Assigned by Virginia Tech: PID@vt.edu